christianscott/subway/README.md

 - The “bundle space” is very sparse
 - Options:
    - Build the N most common combinations of bundles
-   - Do tree shaking at the edge
+   - Do dead code elimination (DCE) at the edge
-- Tree shaking source code is “easy”:
+- DCE of source code is “easy”:
    - Operate on un-minified source code
    - Operate on un-bundled source code
    - Time constraints aren’t as strict
-- Tree shaking “at the edge” is much harder:
+- DCE “at the edge” is much harder:
    - Need to operate on minified, bundled source (since there is no time to bundle + minify!)
 - Source maps to the rescue?
    - Source maps are a function from output → source `f(sourcemap, output) → source code`
    - Apply transformations to source, use source map to find transformations for output?
-- Tree shaking approaches:
+- DCE approaches:
    - Process minified source into “parts”
    - Reference count parts
    - When a “part” is dropped, decrement the reference counter for another part